Air conditioning compressor

 Magnetic clutch closed

-When the air conditioning is on, it is best when the engine is running low (ie with the clutch depressed or the engine idling).
-This limits the wear of the magnetic coupling.
-If the air conditioning is operated at e.g. 4500 rpm. is suddenly switched on, the solenoid energizes the clutch and the speed difference is very large between the stationary pump and the rotating pulley.
-Slip occurs, resulting in increased wear.
+Turning on the air conditioning is most beneficial when the engine is running at low revs, such as with the clutch depressed or when the engine is idling.
+This minimizes wear on the magnetic coupling.
+For example, if the air conditioning is turned on at 4500 rpm, the solenoid will activate the clutch and there will be a large difference in speed between the stationary pump and the rotating pulley.
+This can cause slippage, which leads to increased wear.

 Sounds: